National Popular Vote Interstate Compact: Disputed results and electoral fraud

 Opponents of the compact have raised concerns about the handling of close or disputed outcomes.
 National Popular Vote contends that an election being decided based on a disputed tally is far less likely under the NPVIC, which creates one large nationwide pool of voters, than under the current system, in which the national winner may be determined by an extremely small margin in any one of the fifty-one smaller statewide tallies.
 However, the national popular vote can theoretically be closer than the vote tally within any one state.
 In the event of an exact tie in the nationwide tally, NPVIC member states will award their electors to the winner of the popular vote in their state.
 Under the NPVIC, each state will continue to handle disputes and statewide recounts as governed by their own laws.
 The NPVIC does not include any provision for a nationwide recount, though Congress has the authority to create such a provision.

-Pete du Pont argues that the NPVIC would enable electoral fraud, stating, "Mr. Gore's 540,000-vote margin [in the 2000 election] amounted to 3.1 votes in each of the country's 175,000 precincts.
+Former Governor Pete du Pont argued that the NPVIC would enable electoral fraud, stating, "Mr. Gore's 540,000-vote margin [in the 2000 election] amounted to 3.1 votes in each of the country's 175,000 precincts.
 'Finding' three votes per precinct in urban areas is not a difficult thing...".
-However, National Popular Vote counters that altering the outcome via fraud would be more difficult under a national popular vote than under the current system, due to the greater number of total votes that would likely need to be changed: currently, a close election may be determined by the outcome in one (see tipping-point state) or more close states, and the margin in the closest of those states is likely to be far smaller than the nationwide margin, due to the smaller pool of voters at the state level, and the fact that several states may be capable of tipping the election.
+However, National Popular Vote counters that altering the outcome via fraud would be more difficult under a national popular vote than under the current system, due to the greater number of total votes that would likely need to be fraudulently altered: currently, a close election may be determined by the outcome in only a few close states (see tipping-point state), and the margin in the closest of those states is likely to be far smaller than the nationwide margin, due to the smaller pool of voters at the state level, and the fact that several states may be capable of tipping the election.